Nonprofit Form 990 Filing: An Essential Tax Guide

 Filing tax forms on your own is absolutely possible, but many nonprofits find that it’s more trouble than it’s worth.
-Keeping up with changes in the tax system, collecting and organizing documents, and correctly interpreting confusing tax questions can be difficult for organizations that aren’t trained or well-versed in the tax system.
+Keeping up with changes in the tax system, collecting and organizing documents, and correctly interpreting confusing tax questions can be difficult for organizations that aren’t specifically trained or well versed in the tax system.

 Hiring an Accountant

-Hiring an accountant to help file your nonprofit’s taxes each year is the best way to make sure all documentation is collected and analyzed properly each year.
+Hiring an accountant to file your nonprofit Form 990 on your organization’s behalf is the best way to make sure all documentation is collected and analyzed properly each year.
 You can rest assured your forms are consistently accurate, correct, and filed on time.

-- Has a flat-rate pricing model.
+- A flat-rate pricing model.
 When additional fees and hidden expenses are included in the price of hiring an accountant to help file your tax returns, you’ll likely end up overpaying.

-- Works with similar-sized organizations.
+- Experience working with similar-sized organizations.
 Consider the past clients that the firm has worked with.
-Are they comparable to yours in type?
+Are those clients comparable to yours in type?
 Size?
-And experience?
-If so, that firm will have ample experience to help you with your organization’s forms.
+Experience?
+If so, that accounting firm will have ample experience and expertise to help you with your organization’s forms.

 We may be a little biased, but we recommend Jitasa as the best accounting firm to help your nonprofit with your taxes.
-They’ve worked with organizations of all sizes and types, meaning they have experience with many different financial situations and can meet your organization’s unique needs.
+Our experts have worked with organizations of all sizes and types, meaning they have experience with many different financial situations and can meet your organization’s unique needs.

 Nonprofit Form 990s may seem confusing at first for many organizations.
 However, they’re an unavoidable part of being a financially responsible nonprofit organization.
 Learning about your Form 990 is the first step to a successful tax season.
 The next step will be actually completing these important forms.